Taxation of international executives

 Do the immigration authorities in Thailand provide information to the local taxation authorities regarding when a person enters or leaves Thailand?

 No (immigration authorities will provide information to local taxation authorities upon request only).

 Will an assignee have a filing requirement in the host country after they leave the country and repatriate?

 Departure tax return prior to leaving the country is not required in Thailand.
-However, a tax return for the year of departure under the normal process is still required.
+However, a tax return for the year of departure under the normal process is still required should there is incometaxable in Thailand.
 The tax return shall be filed after December but by the end of March of the following year.

 Do the taxation authorities in Thailand adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
 If no, are the taxation authorities in Thailand considering the adoption of this interpretation of economic employer in the future?

 Yes.
 KPMG in Thailand notes that the Thai tax authority does not refer to economic employer but instead adopts the general rule that is, during the assignment period the assignee works for Thai entity and if the Thai entity absorbs the assignee’s remuneration or the Thai entity sponsor the work permit and visa, the Thai entity is a payer of income and is deemed employer, DTA does not protect.

 Are there a de minimus number of days2 before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

 What categories are subject to income tax in general situations?